department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/mvp.md

 ## MVP: Appoint a Representative

+#### Intro Page
+1. Set expectations for the steps below
+2. Provide an option for users to download a blank 21-22/21-22a and complete offline

 #### Find a Representative
 1. Search
     1. If authenticated and if veteran has an existing rep, display existing rep and how to change the rep
-    1. Required fields
+    2. Required fields
         1. Location
             1. Single consolidated field that accepts address 1, city, state, zip code
-            1. 'use my location' feature to populate this location field
+            2. 'use my location' feature to populate this location field
-            1. Default to a radius (e.g. 50 miles)
+            3. Default to a radius (e.g. 50 miles)
-        1. Select type of rep
+        2. Select type of rep
             1. Veteran Service Organization (VSO)
-            1. Attorney (Lawyer)
+            2. Attorney (Lawyer)
-            1. Claims agent
+            3. Claims agent
-        1. Search by name
+        3. Search by name
             1. Organization name
             2. Representative first name
             3. Representative last name
-        1. Rep definitions
+        4. Rep definitions
             1. Veteran Service Organization (VSO)
-            1. Attorney (Lawyer)
+            2. Attorney (Lawyer)
-            1. Claims agent
+            3. Claims agent
-1. Display search results
+2. Display search results
-    1. List display
     1. If authenticated and if veteran has an existing rep, display existing rep
+    2. List display
+    3. Option to sort results by different parameters
-1. Selection
+3. Selection
     1. Search results will have a button to 'Select' the representative

 #### Appoint a Representative